top of page

 A few more words P2 26 P2 23 Avenir Light 1.6 0.01

 With seemingly endless ways to tweak a piece of writing, working with words is a rewarding challenge.
 I like the feel of words, the interplay and all the elements that shift and grow.
-Offline, there's the writing freedom of short form poetry and fragmented grammar.
-A spaciousness when I’m out walking and inspiration in non-fiction journeys of women on outdoor adventures.
+Offline, there's a spaciousness when I’m out walking and inspiration in the non-fiction stories of women on solo outdoor journeys.

 Creative writing samples

-From outside to in, I'm here within.
-The energies of my subtle yet powerful restorative yoga class, cooling the overwhelm of my loud and busy day.
-Here where every move, every fold, every breath draws me further away.
+The subtle energy of my restorative yoga class cools the overwhelm of my loud and busy day.
+Every move, every fold, every breath draws me further away.

 Unearthing words 2024